Signature of 2HDM at Higgs Factories: One-loop renormalization and calculation

-Calculations of higher order corrections in perturbation theory in general lead to ultra-violet (UV) divergences.
-The standard procedure to eliminate these UV divergences consists in renormalization of the bare Lagrangian by redefinition of couplings and fields.
-In the SM, the on-shell renormalization scheme is well elaborated~\cite{Hollik:b,Hollik,Denner:1991kt}.
-For the 2HDM, several extensions of the SM renormalization scheme exist in the literature \cite{Kanemura:2014dja,Kanemura:2004mg, Arhrib:2003ph,Hessenberger:2016atw}.
-Recently, gauge independent renormalization schemes have been proposed \cite{Denner:2016etu,Krause:2016oke}, with e.g.\ $\overline{\rm{MS}}$ renormalization for the mixing angles and the soft $Z_2$ breaking term in the Higgs sector~\cite{Denner:2016etu}.
-In the present study, we adopt the on-shell renormalization scheme used also in \cite{Arhrib:2003ph}, which is an extension of the on-shell scheme of the SM: the gauge sector is renormalized in analogy to \cite{Hollik:b,Hollik} concerning vector-boson masses and field renormalization; also fermion mass and field renormalization is treated in an analogous way (see also~\cite{Denner:1991kt}).
+Calculations of higher-order corrections in perturbation theory in general lead to ultra-violet (UV) divergences.
+The standard procedure to eliminate these UV divergences consists in the renormalization of bare Lagrangian by redefining the couplings and fields.
+In the SM, the on-shell renormalization scheme is well elaborated~\cite{Bohm:1986rj,Hollik:1988ii,Denner:1991kt}.